peppedilillo/sensordashboard/README.md

 ## Uninstalling

-`conda remove --name sensordashboard --all`
+`conda remove -n sensordashboard --all`

 Should do.